 - Yet when the fruit delivers itself, he immediately sends the sickle because the harvest has arrived.”

 - And He was saying: “How might we compare the kingdom of God?
 Or by what parable might we establish it?

-- “It’s like a mustard seed, which is the smallest of all the common3The word “common” is not in the Greek, but was added to provide cultural context.
-The mustard seed was the smallest seed of all the plants that the Jews cultivated. seeds when it was sown on the earth.
+- “It’s like a mustard seed, which is smaller than all the common3The word “common” is not in the Greek, but was added to provide cultural context.
+The mustard seed was the smallest seed of all the plants that the Jews cultivated. seeds on the earth when it was sown on the earth.

-- And when it was sown, it grows up and becomes greater than the garden plants, and makes great branches so the birds of the air are able to nest under its shade.”
+- And when it was sown, it grows up and becomes greater than all the garden plants and makes great branches so the birds of the air are able to nest under its shade.”

 - And in many such parables He was speaking the word to them, as they were able to hear.

-- Yet He wasn’t speaking to them without parables, but He was explaining all things in private to His own disciples.
+- Yet He wasn’t speaking to them without a parable, but He was explaining all things in private to His own disciples.

 Jesus calms the storm